 Our society was founded by Murray Williams in 1937.
 Based on the earlier Christchurch Deaf Club, he envisaged Auckland Deaf Society as a place for Auckland’s Deaf Community to meet and share their experiences.

 After redevelopment of the site, new clubrooms were built and officially opened in 2007.
-The original Auckland Deaf Society premises have been leased to a tenant and are still used as sports facilities.

 In 2011, members of the Auckland Deaf Society voted to establish a trust to look after its properties and investments, and the Auckland Deaf Society Foundation Trust was formed in 2012.

-After 75 years, the Auckland Deaf Society continues to grow and develop its role as a hub for Auckland’s Deaf community.
+The Auckland Deaf Society continues to grow and develop its role as a hub for Auckland’s Deaf community.